mikebin/hdp-demos/sqoop-credential-store/README.md

 hadoop credential create mysql.password -provider jceks://hdfs/user/root/credentials/credentials.jceks
 ```

 Modify the HDFS filesystem path accordingly in this command for your environment.
 You will be prompted to enter the password you want to store twice.
-The example Sqoop job below imports a table from the Hive metastore DB, so you can add the hive DB password here.
+The example Sqoop job below imports a table from the Hive metastore DB, so you can enter the hive DB password here.

 The stored credential can subsequently be accessed by applications or tools like Sqoop using the *alias* name you provided, which in this case is `mysql.password`.